Change Chitra is a year-long mentoring program in which 60 young novice filmmakers produced 15 high-quality documentary films on social issues.

 ChangeChitra Film Festivals

-ChangeChitra is organizing at least five film festivals in Mumbai, Delhi, Hyderabad, Chennai and Kolkata in Feburary – March 2020, where the films will premiere.
+ChangeChitra is organizing at least fifteen film festivals in Mumbai, Delhi, Hyderabad, Chennai and Kolkata in Feburary – March 2020, where the films will premiere.
 Want to attend the festival?
-Watch this space for more details!
-We’re also looking for film societies, NGOs and student groups to collaborate with on the festivals.
-Be in touch if you’d like to promote independent documentary filmmaking in your area with Change Chitra.

 Highlights from the Change Chitra film collection